 Maria Janet Figueroa

 Susie Fraser has two principal global passions, transformation and stewardship.
-This is her 17th Conference for Global Transformation.
+This is her 18th Conference for Global Transformation.
 She lives in Sydney, Australia, with Paddy Gaul and two small dogs, Zoe and Shell.
-She loves inquiry as practice, experimenting with generative speaking and listening in several inquiry conversations each week, managing the Social Commons Inquiries, and editing the Wondering newsletter.
-Recently, in her global stewardship quest, she has come to see political systems and politicians as resources – a radical transformation of her worldview that is proving valuable and fascinating.
+She loves inquiry as practice, experimenting with generative speaking and listening in several inquiry conversations each week, managing the Social Commons Inquiries and editing the Wondering newsletter.
+Recently, in her global stewardship quest, focusing on legislation for managing greenhouse gas emissions, she has come to see political systems and politicians as resources – a radical transformation of her worldview that is proving valuable, fascinating and life-changing.